biocorecrg/introduction-containers-course/docker_2.rst

 Additional docker commands
 --------------------------

+* `docker (image) inspect`: Provide details of the running container or metadata about the image
 * `docker commit`: Turn a container into an image
 * `docker save`: Save an image to a tar archive
 * `docker load`: Load an image from a tar archive